Hyun-soo Kim: Baltimore Orioles

 On December 23, 2015, Kim signed a two-year, $7 million contract with the Baltimore Orioles.

 After struggling in spring training, Kim ultimately made the team after refusing a minor league assignment which led to him being booed on Opening Day.
 On April 10, 2016, Kim played his first career MLB game versus the Tampa Bay Rays.
 In that game he had two hits and scored a run.
 Kim finished his first month of Major League baseball having played in only six games, but making an impact, going 9-for-15 (.600), driving in one run, scoring two runs, and having an on-base percentage of .647.
 He hit his First Major League Career home run on May 29, against the Cleveland Indians that broke a 4–4 tie in the 7th inning.

 On June 30, Kim hit the Orioles' 56th home run in the month of June, setting a new Major League record for the month.

 On September 25, Kim hit a 2-run home run in the second inning of a game against the Arizona Diamondbacks.
 The O's would win the game 2–1, proving his homer to be the game winner.
 Three days later, on September 28, Kim hit a 2-run home run in the ninth inning of a game against the Toronto Blue Jays.
 The Orioles were facing a 2–1 deficit at the time and Kim hit the go ahead, game-winning home run on the ninth pitch of his at-bat.
 The Orioles would go on to win the game 3–2.
 Kim ended his 2016 season with a .302 batting average.

 Philadelphia Phillies

 On July 28, 2017, the Orioles traded Kim and Garrett Cleavinger to the Philadelphia Phillies in exchange for Jeremy Hellickson.
+Kim made 40 appearances for Philadelphia, batting .230/.309/.299 with four RBI.